 What to know about the siege outside South Korea's presidential compound

-TOKYO (AP) — A standoff between rival government forces outside the presidential compound in South Korea has been startling even for those used to the country's famously rough and tumble politics.

-For weeks, impeached President Yoon Suk Yeol has remained inside and refused to respond to detention and search warrants.
-Scuffles broke out late last week as dozens of investigators were stopped from entering the compound by hundreds of presidential security guards and a barricade.
+TOKYO (AP) — For weeks, impeached South Korean President Yoon Suk Yeol has holed up inside his guarded residential compound, as government officials try to figure out how to detain him and search the premises.

+Scuffles broke out late last week as dozens of investigators were stopped from entering the compound by hundreds of presidential security forces and a barricade.

+Hundreds of anti-Yoon and pro-Yoon supporters have held competing rallies in the streets near the residence in anticipation of another attempt to bring the president into custody on Wednesday.
+One side called for Yoon’s ouster and arrest; the other vowed to protect him.
+They were separated by police fences.

-The spectacle followed Yoon's astonishing decision last month to impose martial law during a seemingly routine impasse with the opposition, which dominates parliament.
+The spectacle at the compound follows Yoon's astonishing decision last month to impose martial law during a seemingly routine impasse with the opposition, which dominates parliament.

-Here's a closer view of recent events as well as South Korea's tempestuous political history, which has seen presidents toppled, arrested, jailed and shamed as millions have taken to the streets in protest.
+Here's a closer look at the extraordinary recent events, which are just the latest addition to a tempestuous political history that has seen presidents toppled, arrested, jailed and shamed as millions have taken to the streets in protest.

 What's the latest?

 Police and a government agency dedicated to fighting corruption are debating more forceful measures to detain Yoon.
-Dozens of investigators from the agency and police failed last week to bring Yoon into custody following a standoff with his security service.
+Dozens of investigators from the agency and police failed last week to bring Yoon into custody following a standoff with the presidential security service.

-Court warrants have been issued to detain Yoon and to search his residence.
-The warrants were set to expire on Monday but the anti-corruption agency requested a new warrant aiming to extend the window for Yoon's detention.
+The initial court warrants to detain Yoon and to search his residence expired on Monday, but the anti-corruption agency obtained a new warrant on Tuesday that extended the window for Yoon’s detention.
+The agency didn’t immediately confirm how long the new warrant would remain valid.

 Yoon has been refusing to appear for questioning over his short-lived martial law decree on Dec.
 3.